solliancenet/microsoft-postgres-docs-project/labs/04_postgres_ai.md

     ```sql
     WITH empty_vectors AS (
-        SELECT id FROM listings
+        SELECT listing_id FROM listings
         WHERE description_vector IS NULL
+        AND description <> ''
         LIMIT 100
     )
     UPDATE listings l
-    SET description_vector = azure_openai.create_embeddings('{your-deployment-name}', l.description, throw_on_error => false)
+    SET description_vector = azure_openai.create_embeddings('{your-deployment-name}', description, throw_on_error => false)
+    WHERE listing_id IN (SELECT listing_id FROM empty_vectors);

+    WITH empty_vectors AS (
+        SELECT listing_id FROM listings
+        WHERE description_vector IS NULL
+        AND description <> ''
+        LIMIT 100
+    )
+    UPDATE listings l
+    SET description_vector = azure_openai.create_embeddings('embeddings', description, throw_on_error => false)
-    WHERE id IN (SELECT id FROM empty_vectors);
+    WHERE listing_id IN (SELECT listing_id FROM empty_vectors);
     ```

-    The above query uses a common table expression (CTE) to retrieve records from the `listings` table where the `description_vector` field is null.
+    The above query uses a common table expression (CTE) to retrieve records from the `listings` table where the `description_vector` field is null and the `description` field is not an empty string.
 This CTE also includes `LIMIT 100` to reduce the number of records returns to only the first 100.
 The query then attempts to update the `description_vector` column with a vector representation of the `description` column using the `azure_openai.create_embeddings` function.
 The limited number of records when performing this update is to prevent the calls from exceeding the call rate limit of the Azure OpenAI service.
 The `throw_on_error` parameter is false, allowing the query to proceed if the rate limit is exceeded.
 If you exceed the limit, you will see a warning similar to the following:

     ```sql
     WARNING:  azure_ai::azure_ai: 429: Requests to the Get a vector representation of a given input that can be easily consumed by machine learning models and algorithms.
 Operation under Azure OpenAI API version 2023-05-15 have exceeded call rate limit of your current OpenAI S0 pricing tier.
 Please retry after 1 second.
 Please go here: https://aka.ms/oai/quotaincrease if you would like to further increase the default rate limit.